rodolfocaldeira/rodolfocaldeira.github.com/_posts/2013-08-07-how-to-embed-codepens-in-jekyll.md

 ---
 layout: post
 title: How to embed codepens in Jekyll
-excerpt: How to create cross browser css arrows like a boss.
+excerpt: The easiest way to do it.
 ---

 If you try to embed a codepen inside a Jekyll powered website you get the following error.